Maria Luisa Azzini beside her London nightscape painting in her studio

 Meeting Maria Luisa in London.

-Maria Luisa Azzini is a Florence-born, London-based painter who has spent more than two decades building what she calls The Futuristic Parallel World — a saturated, joyful universe of imagined cities populated by hidden messages, signature blue UFOs, tiny televisions with legs, and small wry details waiting for the viewer who looks twice.
+Maria Luisa Azzini is a Florence-born, London-based painter who has spent more than two decades building what she calls The Futuristic World — a saturated, joyful parallel dimension populated by hidden messages, signature blue UFOs, tiny televisions with legs, and small wry details waiting for the viewer who looks twice.

 Her cities are real places dreamt differently: London with its skyline rebuilt in pop-art colour, Paris reimagined in sunset oranges, New York after dark with the lights left on.
-Self-taught, she sold her first pieces at Greenwich Market in 2002, where she has shown her originals and prints almost every Sunday since — and some clients have been collecting her since the beginning, twenty years on.
+Self-taught, she sold her first pieces at Greenwich Market in 2002 and showed there almost every Sunday for nearly two decades.
+In 2022 she and her best friend, the artist John Lynch, founded Hidden House Gallery — a studio gallery in Nunhead — moving it to Forest Hill in 2025, where an estate agency opens as a quirky little gallery each Sunday.
+Some of her clients have been collecting her since the beginning, twenty years on.

 “I always believed in parallel worlds.
 Since I was six or seven, I used to write stories about parallel realities.
 I always believed there was something extraordinary.”